Argyle and Campbell Street bicycle connections

 The Tasmanian Government approved a Vulnerable Road User grant to fund the project in November 2021.

 Detailed designs were finalised and a Development Application was submitted in May 2023.
-Council in its role as planning authority considered approved the Development Application at its 14 June Planning Committee meeting.
+Council in its role as planning authority approved the Development Application at its 14 June Planning Committee meeting.

 Key changes